 It’s a complex problem with no easy fix.
 But, since the onset of the COVID-19 pandemic, more people are talking about health inequities, particularly when it comes to mental health.
 Raising awareness of this issue is a start, but many BIPOC need help now.

-The good news is that many providers, like Bayless, offer telehealth sessions, which provide a private, secure, discreet option for seeking help.
-And because we’ve gone the extra mile to receive national certification in telemedicine, our Bayless team adheres to strict medical and ethical guidelines.
+The good news is that many providers, like denova, offer telehealth sessions, which provide a private, secure, discreet option for seeking help.
+And because we’ve gone the extra mile to receive national certification in telemedicine, our denova team adheres to strict medical and ethical guidelines.

 Patients can also schedule appointments at our offices in Phoenix, Avondale and Mesa.
 Our highly-trained team of psychiatrists, psychologists, therapists and social workers serve our patients with compassion and dignity.
 We strongly oppose discrimination in any form, and we stand with all of our patients on their healing journey, regardless of race, gender, religion, sexual orientation, socioeconomic status, or political affiliation.